At a glance

 Shadow local nurses

 Your role will mainly be observational.
-You’ll shadow the local nurses during their daily rounds, and gain insight into the the work they do.
+You’ll shadow the local nurses during their daily rounds, and gain insight into the work they do.

 It’s important to make notes and ask as many questions as possible.
-When the nurses see that you’re enthusiastic and interested, they may be give you more responsibilities.
+When the nurses see that you’re enthusiastic and interested, they may give you more responsibilities.
 Any practical work you do will be fully supervised.

 Help with basic health checks

 It’s important to build trust and a good relationship with the local medical staff.
 This will help you get involved with more practical work.
 The kinds of tasks you may help with include dressing wounds, monitoring a pulse, and checking blood pressure and temperature.

-You’ll also do health checks during community outreaches in communities which usually have very limited access to basic healthcare services.
+You’ll also do health checks during community outreaches in communities that usually have very limited access to basic healthcare services.

 We hold regular workshops for all our medical interns.
 These are usually run by our qualified Medical Coordinator in Nanyuki.

 Use the workshops to ask about specific things you’ve observed at your placement.
 You can also use these workshops to learn techniques and skills to put into practise during outreaches, like measuring blood sugar levels.